 The Internet of Things continues to connect an ever-increasing number of devices.
-We're heading towards a seamlessly connected world that will have 24 billion IoT devices by 2020.
-Connected devices are making headway into each and every aspect of our lives, including homes, offices, cars and even cities.
+We’re heading towards a seamlessly connected world that will have 24 billion IoT devices by 2020.
+Security in IoT Connected devices are making headway into each and every aspect of our lives, including homes, offices, cars and even cities.

 In stark contrast to human-controlled devices, IoT devices are always connected and functioning.
 IoT devices go through one-time authentication which makes them vulnerable to infiltration and nefarious attacks, with each type vulnerable to different kinds.
 The devices themselves have different levels of security, with some having no security at all.
 Hence, strong security mechanisms need to be implemented on these gateways to improve overall security of the system.